Post-Hopf algebra in non-commutative probability theory: Kupershmidt's -operators and beyond

 Then $\star_{\bT}$ is associative and gives a group $(G,\cdot_{\bT})$.
 Additionally, the operation $\cdot_{\bf T}\colon G \times G \to G$ defined for any $f,e \in G$ by:

 yields a right group module $(G,\cdot_{\bT},G_{\bT})$ and

-is a morphism of right group-modules. \end{proposition} \begin{remark} The inverse of an element $g\in G_{\bT}$ is $g^{-1}\cdot \bT(g)^{-1}$.
+is a morphism of right group-modules.
+We call the tuple $(G, \Gamma, \cdot_{\bT})$ a \emph{post-Group}. \end{proposition} \begin{remark} The inverse of an element $g\in G_{\bT}$ is $g^{-1}\cdot \bT(g)^{-1}$.
 In the remaining part of the paper, to lift ambiguities, we will refer to the product in the notations for inverses, for example

 with $\centerdot$ the internal product on $G$ and $\circ$ the internal product on $\Gamma$.
-We will also allow ourselves to forget replace $\star_{\bT}$ by $\bT$ to keep the notations contained. \end{remark} We call a right group module of the form $(G, \cdot_{\bT}, G_{\bT})$ \emph{a postGroup module}.
+We will also allow ourselves to forget replace $\star_{\bT}$ by $\bT$ to keep the notations contained. \end{remark}

-We explain how a $\mathcal{O}$ -Lie operator ${\bf t}$ over a right Lie module $(\g,\vartriangleleft,\mathfrak{a})$ yields an $\mathcal{O}$-Hopf operator ${\bf T}$ on the universal envelope $(\mathcal{U}(\g),\preliediff, \mathcal{U}(\mathfrak{a}))$ of the Lie module $(\g,\vartriangleleft,\a)$.
+We explain how a Lie $\mathcal{O}$-operator ${\bf t}$ over a right Lie module $(\g,\vartriangleleft,\mathfrak{a})$ yields an Hopf $\mathcal{O}$-operator ${\bf T}$ on the universal envelope $(\mathcal{U}(\g),\preliediff, \mathcal{U}(\mathfrak{a}))$ of the Lie module $(\g,\vartriangleleft,\a)$.
 Given $E \in \mathcal{U}(\g)$ and $h \in \g$, we define the map $[{\bf t}] : \mathcal{U}(\g) \to \mathcal{U}(\a)$ recursively by the system:

 Inspired \cite{oudom2008lie}, we refer to \eqref{eqn:RBop} as the \emph{ Guin--Oudom recursion} with initial values ${\bf t}$.